Home Compare ADBE vs SAP.DE

 Adobe vs SAP: Which Stock Looks Stronger in 2026?

-Adobe holds the cleaner structural position, with the lead spread across profitability and valuation.
-SAP SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Adobe holds the cleaner structural position, with the lead spread across valuation and profitability.
+SAP SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ADBE: Nasdaq 100, SAP.DE: HDAX).